 The North American Arctic is at the forefront of American national security.
 The thawing of Arctic ice has drastically changed the landscape of the region and unveiled several advantages for countries in strategic defense postures, natural resources, and commercial shipping routes.
 With this transformation, the United States and its allies are in the midst of a significant geopolitical battle with Russia and China.
-And the US relies on a reliable, fast broadband connection to gain a competitive edge and increase national security by closing critical gaps in the Arctic.
+In order to gain a competitive edge and increase national security by closing critical gaps in the Arctic, the US relies on dependable, fast broadband connection.

 The Quintillion Network plays an essential role in this movement.
 It is the first and only subsea fiber optic cable network in the US Arctic and transports more than 60 TB of data daily.
 This system brings faster, more reliable broadband to this area.
 As a result, it supports national security measures in the US Arctic and helps advance the surrounding rural Alaska communities.

 The US has shown a vested interest in the Arctic by increasing its military presence and capitalizing on economic opportunities in the region.
-Looking at the globe from above, it’s easy to see why the Arctic is such an advantageous area as it shares its border with several world superpowers.
-Here is how reliable broadband services support national security in this tense geopolitical atmosphere.
+Looking at the globe from above, it’s easy to see why the Arctic is such an advantageous area, as it shares its border with several world superpowers.
+Outlined below is how reliable broadband services support national security in this tense geopolitical atmosphere.

 Filling Military Communication Gaps: Arctic Security Solutions for Reliable Broadband

 As a region characterized by frigid climates, rugged terrains, and off-the-grid locations, the North American Arctic has always struggled with finding sustainable solutions for high-speed internet.
-As the US is increasing its military presence in the Arctic, communication has been a major concern.
-This includes issues like:
+As the US is increasing its military presence in the Arctic, communication has been a major concern, including issues such as:

 - Problems with high-frequency radio signals affecting radar sensors